 Avoid Illegal Parking

-More and more towns are outsourcing parking control to private companies which are keen to be seen as efficient.
+More and more towns are outsourcing parking control to private companies that are keen to be seen as efficient.
 This means that illegally parked cars will be quickly immobilized by clamps or even towed away and only released after a hefty fee is paid.
-In some designated areas in Northern Ireland an illegally parked car may be subject to a "controlled explosion".
+In some designated areas in Northern Ireland, an illegally parked car may be subject to a "controlled explosion."
 Any fees (or even damage) will not be covered by insurance.Continue to 9 of 12 below.

 09 of 12

-The M50 orbital around Dublin has barrier-free tolling when you cross the Liffey - and missing the payment can incur a hefty charge.
+The M50 orbital around Dublin has barrier-free tolling when you cross the River Liffey, and missing the payment can incur a hefty charge.
 Pay at a kiosk or via phone and credit card.
-For more information, visit our article on barrier-free tolling on the M50.

 10 of 12